 “This is all about seamless tannins that melt into the wine.
 Shows fantastic deep and beauty.
 Gorgeous, focused fruit and a long, flavorful finish.
 Love the complexity of currants, moss and black olives.
 Wonderful length and intensity.
 Tiny production.
-Drink or hold.” - James Suckling
+Drink or hold.” - James Suckling, May 2018

 “The exceptionally round, voluptuous body and plush texture of the Hewitt 2013 Double Plus Cabernet Sauvignon elevate this vintage,” says Winemaker Trevor Durling.
 “There’s no mystery why Robert Parker gave this wine 95 points; it has a very seductive, inviting nature.”
 The 2013 vintage fostered deeply concentrated character, revealed in this wine’s highly saturated color, intense aromas and layered flavors.
 Double Plus epitomizes the complex character of Hewitt Vineyard with dark, brooding expression of wild blackberry, black plum, crème de cassis and mountain sage.
 Dark chocolate, caramel and affogato lace the aromas and persist through the dark-fruit finish.
 Sixty percent of the wine was fermented in small barrels, which rounded Hewitt Vineyard’s powerful tannins, thus enhancing the wine’s opulent texture and structure.